Research

 Non-Economics Publications

-“Preventing and Countering Violent Extremism: Best Practices and Standardizations”
+“Preventing and Countering Violent Extremism: Best Practices and Standardizations.”

 with Matthew John Cross.